 Long Tail Pro also finds domains, researches competition on multiple search engines, and generates 800 keywords per seed phrase you enter.
-With a 10-day free trial, multiple price points, and endorsements from several well-known internet marketers, this tool is definitely worth looking into.
+With Long Tail Pro 3.0 Trial, multiple price points, and endorsements from several well-known internet marketers, this tool is definitely worth looking into.

 One of the first keyword research tools, WordTracker boasts one of the most accurate competition analysis algorithms to help you understand what your competitors are doing right and steal their keywords.
 This tool also uses a proven Keyword Effectiveness Index (KEI) to show you which keywords are worth the most for your business, and it offers an easy-to-use keyword map to plan out your website without the stress and hassle of spreadsheets.

 What makes this option one of the best keyword tools to consider is the number of databases it pulls its data from.
 While other tools rely on Google’s numbers, Keyword Discovery also uses: